kubernetes/enhancements/keps/sig-node/5328-node-declared-features/README.md

 Recall that end users cannot usually observe component logs or access metrics.
 -->

 This feature is designed to be mostly invisible to end users during normal operation.
-The user may become aware of this if there is an incompatible , and the pod remains pending.
+The user may become aware of this if there is an incompatible node, and the pod remains pending.

 - [x] Events
     - Event Reason: FailedScheduling
     - Details: When a user creates a pod that requires a feature not available on any node in the cluster, the pod will remain `Pending`.
 The scheduler updates the pod's status condition to `Unschedulable`.
-By running kubectl describe pod <pod-name>, the user will see an event with a message clearly stating the reason, for example: 0/5 nodes are available: 5 node(s) did not match node declared features: GuaranteedQoSPodCPUResize.
+By running kubectl describe pod <pod-name>, the user will see an event with a message clearly stating the reason, for example: 0/5 nodes are available: 5 node(s) did not match node declared features: InPlacePodVerticalScalingExclusiveCPUs.

 - [x] API .status
     - Other field: node.status.declaredFeatures